davidosomething/dotfiles/README.md

 ### Shell

+- **Variable interpolation**
+    - Always use curly braces around the variable name when interpolating in double quotes.

 - **Function names**
     - My helpers for scripting and provisioning via these dotfiles are namespaced following [google shell style] as `dko::function_name()`